NicodemusGurion/nicodemusgurion.github.io/studies/religious-schools-do-better.md

 ---
-title: "Study: The Effects of Catholic and Prostestant Schools"
+title: "The Effects of Catholic and Prostestant Schools"
 layout: page
 ---